Save ££ - Compare Energy Deals

 Can my energy supplier stop me switching?

-No, your energy supplier can’t stop me switching although if you’re locked into a contract you may need to pay exit fees.
+No, your energy supplier can’t stop you switching although if you’re locked into a contract you may need to pay exit fees.
 However, bear in mind that if you’ve been in debt to your energy supplier for more than 28 days, you’ll need to repay the amount owed before you switch energy suppliers.
 If you’re on a prepayment meter, the rules are different.
 Find advice on all of these issues on the Ofgem website.

 Do you need to cancel your energy supply when switching?